abhishekchaturvedi/intuit_case_study/userlogin_app/README.txt

    add confirmations using secret-tokens for activities like registration.
    The intention behind doing this is 2 fold:
    1. added security to the registration process.
-   2. demonstration of inategrating with other services (celery in ths case as explained below) for adding async tasks to this craft.
+   2. demonstration of integrating with other services (celery in the case as explained below) for adding async tasks to this craft.

    So, ideally, only users which are 'active' or 'confirmed' should be allowed